SYEDM-USA/physics_lab_report_generator/README.md

 The file automatically makes: headers (Name,date,lab #, rough title (pdf name))

 Then it makes the introduction (just pastes the summary).
-You can use a paraphrase tool to restructure the intro
+You can use a paraphrase tool to restructure the intro.
+I have a functional, but kinda bad paraphrasing function built in.

 Creates a space for the Data and Analysis Section